The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Introduction

 In this paper we \pt{derive} a formula for the infinitesimal phase response curve of stable limit cycles that allows for discontinuities at the domain boundaries of piecewise smooth dynamical systems.
 In the case of piecewise \emph{linear} systems, we obtain an explicit expression in terms of the system coefficients for each subdomain through which the limit cycle travels, and the tangent vectors of the surfaces separating the regions where the vector field definition changes (equation \eqref{eq:iprc_exact} in \S \ref{sec:theorem}).
 To obtain these results we derive a jump condition satisfied by the iPRC at the boundaries between subdomains.

 \revonealso{\textbf{Overview of the paper:} In the next section \S 1.2 we develop a motivating one-dimensional example in detail.
 In \S 2 we calculate the form of the discontinuity in the infinitesimal phase response curve for a limit cycle in a piecewise smooth dynamical system in arbitrary dimensions.
-In the case of limit cycles arising in $n$-dimensional piecewise \emph{linear} dynamical systems, we provide an explicit closed form for the iPRC. \S 2.1 lays out the assumptions needed to establish our results, and \S 2.2 presents the main Theorem (2.1) giving the correction to the iPRC upon crossing a switching boundary. \S 3 provides examples of iPRCs in nonsmooth systems: a piecewise linear genetic regulatory circuit model (Glass network) in \S 3.1, a planar piecewise linear oscillator introduced in a motor control context, but generalized here to a non-symmetric geometry in \S 3.2, a three-dimensional motor control model in \S 3.3, a six-dimensional threshold linear network model comprising two weakly coupled three-dimensional oscillators in \S 3.4.1, and in \S 3.4.2 a four-dimensional system comprising two diffusion-coupled planar limit cycle oscillators with piecewise constant velocities.
-In \S 4.1 we discuss the relation between our boundary-crossing correction matrix and the classical saltation matrix, in \S 4.2 we discuss the limitations of the method, and in \S 4.3 we discuss a range of possible further applications.
+In the case of limit cycles arising in $n$-dimensional piecewise \emph{linear} dynamical systems, we provide an explicit closed form for the iPRC. \S 2.1 lays out the assumptions needed to establish our results, and \S 2.2 presents the main Theorem (2.1) giving the correction to the iPRC upon crossing a switching boundary. \S 3 provides examples of iPRCs in nonsmooth systems: \yp{a planar piecewise constant system where the nonlinearities arise strictly from the boundaries in \S 3.1, a planar piecewise linear oscillator introduced in a motor control context \cite{ShawParkChielThomas2012SIADS}, but generalized here to a non-symmetric geometry in \S 3.2, a piecewise linear genetic regulatory circuit model (Glass network \cite{GlassPasternack1978JMB,GlassPerez1974JChemPhys}) in \S 3.3, a three-dimensional motor control model \cite{ShawLyttleGillCullinsMcManusLuThomasChiel2015JCNS} in \S 3.4, a four-dimensional weakly diffusively coupled version of the piecewise constant system in \S 3.4.1, and a six-dimensional threshold linear network model comprising of two weakly coupled three-dimensional oscillators \cite{MorrisonDegeratuItskovCurto2016arXiv} in \S 3.4.2.} In \S 4.1 we discuss the relation between our boundary-crossing correction matrix and the classical saltation matrix, in \S 4.2 we discuss the limitations of the method, and in \S 4.3 we discuss a range of possible further applications.
 Following our conclusion \S 5, the appendices detail the proofs and derivations of the results.}

-The main results reported here appeared previously in the Master's thesis of the first author \cite{Park2013MSThesis}.
+The main results reported here appeared previously in the Master's thesis of the first author \cite{park2013infinitesimal}.